Ashgrove, Queensland: History

-In 1925 the house Grantuly was purchased to establish a Catholic school and a convent.
+In 1925, the house Grantuly was purchased to establish a Catholic school and a convent.
 Archbishop Duhig invited the Sisters of Charity (then in Sydney) to establish the school and convent.
 St Finbarr's Catholic School opened on 1 June 1925.
 In 1927 a new primary school was built beside St Finbarr's Catholic Church and Grantuly then become a Catholic secondary school for girls.
 In 1941 it became known as Mt St Michael's College.
 The primary school passed into lay leadership in 1981 but the Sisters of Charity Education Council still operate the college.

 A map advertised the sale of 800 allotments at Royal Park Estate, now The Gap and St. John's Wood Extension Estate, Ashgrove by F. M. Anglim in August 1927.

 Oakleigh State School opened on 29 January 1934.

 Ashgrove Presbyterian Church opened on Saturday 7 March 1936 at 16 Oleander Avenue.
 In 1959 it was modified and renamed St David's Presbyterian Church.
 With the amalgamation of the Presbyterian Church into the Uniting Church of Australia, in 1977 St David's became part of the Ashgrove parish of the Uniting Church.
 Since at least 1996 it has been a private home.
 It was listed on the Brisbane Heritage Register on 30 October 2000.

 Marist College Ashgrove opened on 29 January 1940.
 It was established by the Marist Brothers under the leadership of headmaster Brother Ignatius O'Connor.

-On 5 February 1950 Archbishop Duhig laid the foundation stone for Mater Dei Catholic primary school at 7 Lynwood Crescent.
+On 5 February 1950, Archbishop Duhig laid the foundation stone for Mater Dei Catholic primary school at 7 Lynwood Crescent.
 On 5 February 1951 the school opened with 50-55 students and two teachers, Sister Sebastian and Sister Patrick of the Sisters of Charity who travelled back and forward between their convent at Grantuly each day.
 On 5 August 1951 Duhig officially opened the school.
 On 19 March 1961 Duhig laid the foundation stone for the new convent at Mater Dei which was officially opened and blessed by him on 9 December 1962.
 With the declining number of Sisters and the increasing employment of lay teachers, in September 1974 the two remaining sisters in parish returned to live at the convent at Grantuly and the Mater Dei convent building was used to expand the school.
 In 1985 Sister Anne Crowley completed 33 years of service, handing over the leadership of the school to lay principal Greg Lang, ending the Sisters' involvement with the school.

-St Paul's Anglican Church was opened on Sunday 15 June 1952 by Archbishop of Brisbane Reginald Halse.
+St Paul's Anglican Church was opened on 15 June 1952 by Archbishop of Brisbane Reginald Halse.
 Its lychgate containing the church bell was dedicated to the memory of King George VI.
 It replaced an earlier wooden church.